daniel-frak/dummy4j/CONTRIBUTING.md

 [Dummy4j design philosophy](https://daniel-frak.github.io/dummy4j/philosophy.html) document, as it details architectural decisions you should make in your code to better align it with the rest of the project.

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the Apache 2.0 License
 In short, when you submit code changes, your submissions are understood to be under the same [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.